-While these services look promising I don't think it will be the answer.
-Sure, these things are focused on social networking profiles and may be just fine for their target audience but that won't cut it.
+While these services look promising, I don’t think it will be the answer.
+Sure, these things are focused on social networking profiles and may be fine for their target audience but that won’t cut it.
 Why not?

 - The device.
-I suppose a Blackberry could easily exchange a vCard over Bluetooth with all you contact details, yet, no one uses it.
+I suppose a Blackberry could easily exchange a vCard over Bluetooth with all your contact details, yet no one uses it.
 Is it too technical?
 Handing out a business card needs to be as simple as possible.
 With E you need an ‘internet-enabled’ device, how does that hold when you are abroad?

 - Backward compatibility.
-I still need my printed business cards as failsafe measure.
+I still need my printed business cards as a failsafe measure.
 Why do I need 2 systems?
-Right, I'll only take the cards, it's just the safer option.
+Right, I’ll only take the cards, it’s the safer choice.

 - Personalization.
 A business card is something unique, it’s a way to express yourself (or your company).
 A plumber’s business card looks different than the card from a graphic designer.
 Does it look professional, clean or playful?